Provides CDs, DVDs, and music merchandise to stores whose main business is not music industry related.

 In a lease situation, the Rack Jobber must hire their own personal staff of salespeople.
 If the Rack Jobber wants to just train and supervise members of the store’s existing staff who will be working in the record department, then they must pay a rental fee and/or a percentage of sales to the store.

 Additionally, the Rack Jobber supplies the store with advertising and promotional material in an attempt to help sell the records.
 It is also the job of the Rack Jobber (not the store) to keep inventory and accounting records for his or her rental space.
-He or she will also have the opportunity to get to know the distributors from many of the major record companies (looking for an A&R contacts list?), enabling the Rack Jobber to develop contacts within the recording industry.
+He or she will also have the opportunity to get to know the distributors from many of the major record companies, enabling the Rack Jobber to develop contacts within the recording industry.

 To make sure contracts are renewed, the Rack Jobber must keep the stores happy and satisfied.